 A furnace is a more powerful heating system

-and is critical for certain cooler climates.
+and is critical for certain colder climates.
 That’s because a heat pump has trouble when the temperatures hit about 40 degrees Fahrenheit (4.4 degrees Celsius.
-As unusual as it seems, during cooler temperatures, a heat pump is designed to extract heat from the air outside and use it to heat the inside air.
-Just because the air outside feels cold, there is still a sufficient amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
-So while a heat pump may work perfectly during the winter months for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
-If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.
+As weird as it seems, during cooler temperatures, a heat pump is designed to extract heat from the air outside and use it to warm the inside air.
+Just because the air outside feels cold, there is still plenty of available heat for the heat pump to function well, but at exceptionally low temperatures there is not sufficient heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be great during the heating season for someone in Orlando, someone living in upstate New York with a heat pump may also need a furnace for the more extreme temperatures.
+If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.

 How to achieve maximum efficiency with your heat pump

-In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a fantastic alternative for particular northern regions, but more land must be available in order to install the essential piping for a geothermal system.
+In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
+This is a fantastic alternative for particular northern climates, but additional land must be available in order to install the required piping for a geothermal system.

-If you’re not sure which system would work best for you, call All American Air Service Experts to schedule
+If you still aren’t convinced which system is best for your home, call All American Air Service Experts to schedule